5 Ways To Surround Yourself With Good People To Grow

 #2.
 Attitudes are contagious too

-If you work with others that are grumpy and constantly complain about everything under the sun, then some of that can rub off on you.
+If you work with others who are grumpy and constantly complain about everything under the sun, then some of that can rub off on you.

 “Surround yourself with only people who are going to lift you higher.” – Oprah Winfrey